TillF/WASA-SED/docs/index.md

 60	53	15	17	25	…	60	80	90	in totalmax 200 IDs
 ```

-Subasin-ID: Map-ID of sub-basin <br>
+*Subasin-ID*: Map-ID of sub-basin <br>
-nbr cross sec: Number of cross sections in the sub-basin’s reservoir <br>
+*nbr cross sec*: Number of cross sections in the sub-basin’s reservoir <br>
-1st row: manning	1st row of each sub-basin: Point of the cross section in the sub-basin’s reservoir that identifies the beginning of main channel (from left to right, view from upstream side) \[-] <br>
+*1st row*: manning	1st row of each sub-basin: Point of the cross section in the sub-basin’s reservoir that identifies the beginning of main channel (from left to right, view from upstream side) \[-] <br>
-2nd row: distance	2nd row of each sub-basin: Point of the cross section in the sub-basin’s reservoir that identifies the end of main channel (from left to right, view from upstream side) \[-]
+*2nd row*: distance	2nd row of each sub-basin: Point of the cross section in the sub-basin’s reservoir that identifies the end of main channel (from left to right, view from upstream side) \[-]

 Example: This optional file allows specifying the exact location of main channel in the cross sections of the sub-basin’s reservoir.
 This information is used to adjust bed profiles of cross sections, avoiding steeper slopes caused by erosion processes.
 If this file is not found in the folder reservoir, there are two possibilities: sediment routing through the sub-basin’s reservoir is computed anyway, disregarding the occurrence of steeper slopes; or a simplified modelling approach for the calculation of sediment balance is assumed (if the file ```cross_sec_”Map-ID”.dat``` is not given).
 The reservoir located at the outlet point of the sub-basin with the Map-ID 60 has 53 cross sections.
 The main channel of cross section 1 is located between the 8th and 15th points (cross section 2: located between the 10th and 17th points; etc).
 A value of -999 indicates unknown location of main channel for that cross section.
 Sub-basins without outlet reservoirs or those without data on location of main channel of cross sections must not be entered in the file.